Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Details of Scattered Forest Search (SFS)

 \section{Overview of the problem formulation}

 Figure~\ref{fig:overview-of-the-problem-formulation} illustrates an overview of the problem formulation described in Section~\ref{subsec:problem-formulation}.

-\section{Details of \textsc{Scattered Forest Search} (\textsc{SFS})}
+\section{Details of \textsc{Scattered Forest Search} (SFS)}

-To enable diverse exploration of the solution space in code generation, \citet{light2025sfs} have proposed \textsc{Scattered Forest Search} (\textsc{SFS}). \textsc{SFS} builds on MCTS and incorporates techniques such as careful seed initialization and textual optimization.
-This method encourages broader exploration of the solution space by combining LLM-driven textual directions, the introduction of multiple initial codes, and the utilization of feedback and past search experience.
-Specifically, \textsc{SFS} consists of three main components: \textsc{Scattering}, \textsc{Foresting}, and \textsc{Scouting}, as illustrated in Figure~\ref{fig:overview-of-sfs}.
+To enable diverse exploration of the solution space in program generation, \citet{light2025sfs} have proposed \textsc{Scattered Forest Search} (SFS).
+SFS builds on MCTS and incorporates techniques such as careful seed initialization and textual optimization.
+This method encourages broader exploration of the solution space by combining LLM-driven repair instructions, the introduction of multiple initial programs, and the utilization of feedback and past search experience.
+Specifically, SFS consists of three main components: \textsc{Scattering}, \textsc{Foresting}, and \textsc{Scouting}, as illustrated in Figure~\ref{fig:overview-of-sfs}.

-\textbf{\textsc{Scattering}}: This component dynamically varies input prompts with different textual directions when sampling revised codes.
-More concretely, given a code selected by MCTS along with its associated feedback, an LLM generates multiple textual directions.
-Then, one of these textual directions is selected and incorporated into the prompt for generating the revised code.
+\textbf{\textsc{Scattering}}: This component dynamically varies input prompts with different repair instructions when sampling revised programs.
+More concretely, given a program selected by MCTS along with its associated feedback, an LLM generates multiple repair instructions.
+Then, one of them is selected and incorporated into the prompt for generating the revised program.

-\textbf{\textsc{Foresting}}: This component generates multiple initial codes that act as starting points for MCTS.
-In this process, initial codes are generated using either the same base prompt or diversified prompts obtained by randomly appending instruction statements.
+\textbf{\textsc{Foresting}}: This component generates multiple initial programs that act as starting points for MCTS.
+In this process, initial programs are generated using either the same base prompt or diversified prompts obtained by randomly appending instruction statements.

-\textbf{\textsc{Scouting}}: This component provides feedback on the textual directions used during the refinement process and distills general insights that can be shared across search branches.
-These insights are incorporated into the prompt as auxiliary information when an LLM generates reflections and textual directions.
-This enables the promotion of effective textual directions and the suppression of unproductive ones.
+\textbf{\textsc{Scouting}}: This component provides feedback on the repair instruction used during the refinement process and distills general insights that can be shared across search branches.
+These insights are incorporated into the prompt as auxiliary information when an LLM generates reflections and repair instructions.
+This enables the promotion of effective repair instructions and the suppression of unproductive ones.

-\section{Additional analyses of \textsc{SFS}}
+\section{Additional analyses of SFS}